danilofuchs/FPGA_Dithering/README.md

 The provided `VgaController` is generic and can be configured with any timing specification.

-As the RZ-EasyFPGA A2.2 only supports a 50MHz clock, we are going to limit this project to outputting 640x480 pixels at 60Hz.
+As the RZ-EasyFPGA A2.2 only supports a fixed 50MHz clock, we can only output 640x480@60Hz (25Mhz Pixel Frequency) or 800x600@72Hz (50Mhz pixel freq).

 ![VGA 640x480 60 Timings](./docs/vga_640x480_60_timings.png)